Non-invariance of the Brauer-Manin obstruction for surfaces: Stoll's conjecture for curves

 \section{Stoll's conjecture for curves}

-For a smooth, projective, and geometrically connected curve $C$ defined over a number field $K,$ if the Tate-Shafarevich group and the rational points set of its Jacobian are both finite, then by the dual sequence of Cassels-Tate, Skorobogatov \cite[Chapter 6.2]{Sk01} and Scharaschkin \cite{Sc99} independently observed that $C(K)=pr^{\infty_K}(C(\AA_K)^\Br).$ In particular, if this curve $C$ is a counterexample to the Hasse principle, then this failure can be explained by the Brauer-Manin obstruction.
+For a smooth, projective, and geometrically connected curve $C$ defined over a number field $K,$ if the Tate-Shafarevich group and the rational points set of its Jacobian are both finite, then by combining the Cassels-Tate pairing with the Brauer evaluation pairing, Skorobogatov \cite[Chapter 6.2]{Sk01} and Scharaschkin \cite{Sc99} independently observed that $C(K)=pr^{\infty_K}(C(\AA_K)^\Br).$ In particular, if this curve $C$ is a counterexample to the Hasse principle, then this failure can be explained by the Brauer-Manin obstruction.
 Stoll \cite[Theorem 8.6]{St07} generalized this observation.
 Furthermore, he \cite[Conjecture 9.1]{St07} made the following conjecture.

 \begin{conjecture}\cite[Conjecture 9.1]{St07} For any smooth, projective, and geometrically connected curve $C$ defined over a number field $K,$ the set $C(K)$ is dense in $pr^{\infty_K}(C(\AA_K)^\Br).$ In particular, if $C(K)$ is finite, then $C(K)=pr^{\infty_K}(C(\AA_K)^\Br).$ \end{conjecture}